unixpickle/model3d/examples/romantic/coin/README.md

 # coin

 This tool creates one-sided coin models.
-The depth of the face of the coin is determined at each point by an image, where black represents a protruding part of the coin, and white represents a recessed part.
+The pattern on the coin is defined by an image, which is black on the face of the coin, and white on the recessed parts.

 Here is a sample rendering: